 When having a remote team is an asset

-Digital agencies will sooner or later find themselves in a situation when they will face a project where their resources will be overextended or that the platform won't match the expertise of their in-house team.
+Digital agencies will sooner or later find themselves in a situation when they're faced with a project where their resources are overextended or where the platform doesn't match the expertise of their in-house team.
 When situations like that arise, you will probably go out and try to find a remote partner.
-And that is by no means an easy and straight-forward endeavour.
-So what are the best ways to work and grow your remote partnerships?
+And that is by no means an easy and straight-forward endeavor.
+So - what are the best ways to work and grow your remote partnerships?

 The first step would obviously be to accept and embrace the idea that working with a remote team is a good thing.
 You keep your agency's workflow going, no need for shelving projects and simplifying resource management.

 Of course, you would want to grow your in-house development team and agency as a whole, so working with a remote team could prove itself useful in your own dealings with HR.
 You can take your time selecting and cherry picking whomever you'd want to add to your team.

 Naturally, you would want for new in-house team members to know how to code, but sometimes it is equally, if not even more important, for you that they fit in culturally.
 And how do you that?
 By extending your culture to new employees.